RoySegall/segallio/src/markdowns/contribution-hasadna.md

     - Python
     - Drupal
 ---
-As part of my work for an NGO called *Hasadna* I'm leading a project which has the goal on taking all the data regarding the pension of money of the citizens in Israel and show them where their money is invested.
+As part of my work for an NGO called *Hasadna* I'm leading a project which has the goal of taking all the data regarding the pension of money of the citizens in Israel and show them where their money invested.